asmotor/asmotor/doc/LinkerMegaDrive.md

 | Binary | -fbin |
 | Sega Mega Drive/Genesis ROM | -fsmd |

+### Sega Mega Drive/Genesis file format (-smd)

+This is a binary format.
+A Mega Drive image must start with a particular header, the linker does not produce this header automatically, but will update it.

+The first object's first section must contain this header, alternatively it's possible to specify a load address for a section and place it at the right address.
+The linker will update the header's ROM ending address and checksum bytes accordingly.

 ## Pools
 This machine definition declares several pools and groups, with an almost one-to-one relationship.